habi/gratipay.com/www/about/policies/terms-of-service.md

 1. Terms for Givers

-  1. When you make a payment to a Project, it is a payment to fund the Work described in the Project's profile.
-You understand and acknowledge that your payment does not entitle you personally to receive any goods or services from the Project, unless the Project explicitly offers those things to Givers.
+  1. When you make a payment to a Project Owner, it is a payment to fund the Work described in the Project's profile.
+You understand and acknowledge that your payment does not entitle you personally to receive any goods or services from the Project Owner, unless the Project Owner explicitly offers those things to Givers.

   1. Gratipay is not obligated to provide refunds under any circumstance.
-     Projects are responsible for producing the work they offer.
-Gratipay does not hold funds on behalf of Projects, and does not warrant or guarantee that Projects will provide the work they promise.
+     Project Owners are responsible for producing the Work they offer.
+Gratipay does not hold funds on behalf of Project Owners, and does not warrant or guarantee that Project Owners will provide the Work they promise.

 1. Fees and Taxes

-  1. Gratipay does not take any fee from payments made by Givers to Projects, or by Projects to Collaborators.
+  1. Gratipay does not take any fee from payments made by Givers to Project Owners, or by Project Owners to Collaborators.
 Gratipay and the Service are funded through the Service itself, by voluntary payments from Givers who wish to fund our own Work.
 To contribute to Gratipay, please [visit Gratipay's Project page](/Gratipay/).

   1. You are responsible for paying any third-party fees associated with your use of the Service, such as credit card and bank fees.